 Robert Koepcke is the Consul General of the United States to Naha, Okinawa, Japan.

-As a graduate student at the London School of Economics, Robert researched the Japanese economy in Osaka through a generous grant from the Japan Foundation.
-He also spent his time there practicing his karaoke technique.
+As a graduate student at the London School of Economics, Robert researched the Japanese economy and studied Japanese language in Osaka through a generous grant from the Japan Foundation.
 Before joining the State Department, Robert worked in the semiconductor industry.

-After graduating from Boston University in 1993, he participated in the JET program in Aino-machi, Nagasaki-ken, where he taught English and ate way too much champon.
-Decades later, he still enjoys trying out a bit of Nagasaki dialect.
+After graduating from Boston University in 1993, he participated in the JET program in Aino-machi, Nagasaki-ken.

-Robert speaks Japanese, Chinese, German and Spanish.
+An amateur jazz pianist, Robert has played with jazz groups in the United States, Tokyo, Beijing, and Berlin.
+Robert speaks Japanese, Chinese, German, and Spanish.
 He and his wife Noriko have two children.